rust-lang/rust/src/doc/rustc-dev-guide/src/parallel-rustc.md

   start evaluating.
-- If there *is* another query invocation for the same key in progress, we release the lock, and just block the thread until the other invocation has computed the result we are waiting for. **Deadlocks are possible**, in which case `rustc_query_system::query::job::deadlock()` will be called to detect and remove the deadlock and then return cycle error as the query result.
+- If there *is* another query invocation for the same key in progress, we release the lock, and just block the thread until the other invocation has computed the result we are waiting for. **Cycle error detection** in the parallel compiler requires more complex logic than in single-threaded mode.
+When worker threads in parallel queries stop making progress due to interdependence, the compiler uses an extra thread *(named deadlock handler)* to detect, remove and report the cycle error.

 Parallel query still has a lot of work to do, most of which is related to the previous `Data Structures` and `Parallel Iterators`.
 See [this tracking issue][tracking].